safaiyeh/stashed/README.md

 - Only use pnpm for dependency management and scripts
 - The extension manifest is automatically generated from `manifest.template.json` during build
 - Environment variables are validated during build process
-- Shared types ensure consistency between web app and extension
+- Shared types are optional for the extension

 ## Contributing

 - Please use pnpm for all development tasks
 - See the monorepo structure above for where to add new code
-- Follow the existing authentication patterns when adding new features

 ## License